bagladivyang03/Hackerrank-problem-binary-calculator-js/README.md

-This is a simple binary calculator using js. with the functions of addition,divison,subtraction and addition.
+## This is a simple binary calculator using js with the functions of addition,divison,subtraction and addition.
+### The gui of the the calculator was just simple.